fabianoriccardi/ESPLogger/readme.md

 #### Append

-    bool append(String data)
+    bool append(const char* record)

-it creates and stores a *Record* containing the input data.
+it creates and stores a *Record*.
 You cannot log data containing non-printable characters, nor new line or carriage return.
 Return true if the data is saved, false otherwise.

 #### Flush